retro16/acsi2stm/doc/firmware.md

 Firmware variants in the release package
 ========================================

-Newer ACSI2STM release packages have many variants to choose from.
+The ACSI2STM release package has many variants to choose from.
+They can be found in the `firmware` directory.

-You can use these firmware files to avoid installing the whole Arduino toolchain on your computer.
+You can use these firmware files to avoid installing the whole Arduino toolchain on your computer to compile the firmware.

 ### acsi2stm-XXXX.ino.bin